digitalcircuits/GroupMe-Reminder-Bot/README.md

 The server.py expects the following:
 * A Telegram Bot ID (If you wish to get updates/errors when your bot operates)
-* Telegram Admin ID (The Telegram User ID it should send messages too, if you dont know your Telegram ID, you can ask the bot at https://t.me/userinfodisplayer_bot)
+* Telegram Admin ID (The Telegram User ID it should send messages too, if you dont know your Telegram ID, you can ask the User Info Bot at https://t.me/userinfodisplayer_bot)
-* MongoDB Database Name, MongoDB User, MongoDB Pass
+* MongoDB Database URL - Which should contain a direct link to the DB with the username & password.
+You can use MongoDB Atlas (https://www.mongodb.com/cloud/atlas)
 * GroupMe Bot API ID - https://dev.groupme.com/ for instructions on how to set up